sunhaopku/sunhaopku.github.io/_pages/about.md

 <a href="https://dl.acm.org/doi/pdf/10.1145/3456723"><strong>Paper</strong></a>

-**Propose a Similar Subtrajectory Search with a Graph Neural Networks framework**
+**Propose a Similar Subtrajectory Search with a Graph Neural Networks framework.**

 </div>
 </div>